 The AC comprises three Independent Directors, namely Mr Tay Kah Chye (Chairman), Mr Kwah Thiam Hock and Mr Lim Siong Guan, all of whom have accounting or financial management qualifications, expertise and experience.

-None of the AC members were former partners or directors of Ernst & Young LLP ("EY"), the Company's external auditor and they do not hold any financial interest in EY.
+The AC does not comprise former partners or directors of Ernst & Young LLP ("EY"), the Company's external auditor, within a period of two years commencing on the date of their ceasing to be a partner or director.
+No AC member has any financial interest in EY.